-Base wages to take effect on May 1, 2006, May 1, 2007, May 1, 2008, and May 1, 2009 are set forth on the Wage Schedule attached to this Agreement on Appendix A. Any retroactive pay due to covered employees under this agreement shall be due on all hours for which the effected employees were compensated including, but not limited to, straight-time hours, overtime hours, holiday pay, and personal holidays.
+Base wages are set forth on the Wage Schedule attached to this Agreement on Appendix A. Any retroactive pay due to covered employees under this agreement shall be due on all hours for which the effected employees were compensated including, but not limited to, straight-time hours, overtime hours, holiday pay, and personal holidays.
 Such retroactive pay shall be paid within thirty (30) days of the execution of this agreement.